iazadur/cpp-lab-report/5/README.md

 ## Hierarchical Inheritance
-The provided C++ code illustrates the concept of Hierarchical Inheritance, a form of inheritance in which multiple derived classes inherit from a single base class.
-In this example, there is a base class called `Vehicle`.
-Two derived classes, `Car` and `Bus`, inherit from the `Vehicle` class.

-The `Vehicle` class has a constructor that prints the message "This is a Vehicle" when an object of the class is instantiated.
-Both `Car` and `Bus` are derived classes, meaning they inherit the properties and behaviors of the `Vehicle` class.

-In the `main` function, two objects are created: `obj1` of type `Car` and `obj2` of type `Bus`.
-When these objects are instantiated, the constructor of the base class (`Vehicle`) is invoked, resulting in the message "This is a Vehicle" being printed for each object.

-This example demonstrates the hierarchical relationship between the base class and its derived classes, showcasing how common functionalities can be inherited and shared among multiple subclasses in a hierarchy.
+This C++ code defines a simple inheritance structure involving a base class `Animal` and two derived classes, `Dog` and `Cat`.
+The base class has a default constructor that outputs a message indicating it is an animal.
+Both the `Dog` and `Cat` classes publicly inherit from the `Animal` base class.
+In the `main()` function, objects of both the `Dog` and `Cat` classes are created, triggering the invocation of the base class constructor due to the inheritance relationship.
+The output demonstrates the sequential construction of objects, with each object creation triggering the display of the "This is an Animal" message from the base class constructor.

 ## Multilevel Inheritance
-The provided C++ code exemplifies Multilevel Inheritance, a type of inheritance where a derived class serves as the base class for another class.
-In this example, there is a base class named `Vehicle`.
-A first-level derived class, `fourWheeler`, inherits from the `Vehicle` class.
-Finally, a second-level derived class, `Car`, inherits from the `fourWheeler` class.

-The `Vehicle` class has a constructor that prints the message "This is a Vehicle" when an object of the class is instantiated.
-The `fourWheeler` class, derived from `Vehicle`, has its own constructor which adds the message "Objects with 4 wheels are vehicles."
+This C++ code defines a hierarchy of classes involving a base class `Animal` and two derived classes, `Mammal` and `Dog`.
+The base class has a constructor that outputs "This is an Animal."
+The `Mammal` class is derived from the `Animal` class and has its constructor that outputs "Mammals are animals."
+The `Dog` class, in turn, is derived from the `Mammal` class and has its constructor that outputs "Dog is a mammal."

-The `Car` class, derived from `fourWheeler`, also has its own constructor that outputs "Car has 4 Wheels."
-In the `main` function, an object `obj` of type `Car` is created.
-When this object is instantiated, the constructors of the base classes (`Vehicle` and `fourWheeler`) are invoked in sequence, resulting in the respective messages being printed.
+In the `main()` function, an object of the `Dog` class is created, which triggers the constructors of all the base classes (`Animal` and `Mammal`) due to the inheritance hierarchy.
+The output demonstrates the sequential execution of constructors, showcasing the relationship between the classes in the hierarchy.

-This example illustrates the multilevel inheritance relationship, where each derived class inherits properties and behaviors from its immediate base class, creating a hierarchical structure.

 ##  Multiple Inheritance

-The given C++ code demonstrates the concept of Multiple Inheritance, where a derived class inherits from more than one base class.
-In this example, there are two base classes: `Vehicle` and `FourWheeler`.
-The `Vehicle` class has a constructor that prints "This is a Vehicle," and the `FourWheeler` class has a constructor that prints "This is a 4 wheeler Vehicle."
+This C++ code defines a multiple inheritance scenario with two base classes, `Animal` and `Mammal`, and a derived class `Dog` that inherits from both base classes.
+The `Animal` class has a constructor outputting "This is an Animal," and the `Mammal` class has a constructor outputting "This is a Mammal."

-The derived class, `Car`, is created by inheriting from both the `Vehicle` and `FourWheeler` classes.
-Consequently, the `Car` class inherits the characteristics of both base classes.

-In the `main` function, an object `obj` of type `Car` is instantiated.
-During the object creation, the constructors of both base classes (`Vehicle` and `FourWheeler`) are invoked, resulting in the respective messages being printed.
+In the `main()` function, an object of the `Dog` class is created.
+This triggers the constructors of both base classes (`Animal` and `Mammal`) due to the multiple inheritance relationship.
+The output demonstrates the initialization sequence of constructors for each base class in the derived class, illustrating the use of multiple inheritance in C++.

-This example illustrates the ability of a derived class to inherit attributes and behaviors from multiple base classes, showcasing the flexibility and expressiveness of multiple inheritance in C++.